-3.2.3 The faculty to student ratios must be adequate to ensure that neither student learning nor the health and safety of clients are compromised.
-Documentation Required a.
-Describe the professional development opportunities available to faculty members.
+3.2.3 The faculty to student ratios must be adequate to ensure that neither student learning nor the health and safety of clients/patients are compromised.

 Provide the faculty/student ratios in relation to the maximum student enrollment per intake in each of the following areas: lectures, preclinic, clinic, laboratory, and seminar sessions.